 Students must earn a minimum of 124 semester credits to complete requirements for the undergraduate UW-Milwaukee degree.
-A cumulative GPA of 2.0 for all credits earned at UW-Parkside and UW-Milwaukee is required for graduation.
-The last 30 semester credits must be completed on the UW-Parkside campus; at least 20 of these credits must be earned in nursing.
+A cumulative GPA of 2.0 for all credits earned for UW-Milwaukee is required for graduation.
+The last 30 semester credits must be completed on the UW-Parkside (through the Consortial Nursing Program) campus; at least 20 of these credits must be earned in nursing.
+The required courses are listed below:

 Students who pursue nursing through the Consortial Nursing Program must follow UW-Milwaukee general education requirements for graduation.
 See below for general education requirements (GER).
-If a student decides to change their major from nursing to a UW-Parkside major, the student THEN must follow UW-Parkside general education requirements for graduation.
+If a student decides to change his/her major from nursing to a UW-Parkside major, the student THEN must follow UW-Parkside general education requirements for graduation.